jeffhandley/strickland/README.md

 * isValid

 #### Extensibility
-Custom properties provided to validators flow through onto the ValidationResult.
+Custom properties provided to validators flow through to the ValidationResult.
 All built-in validators provide the following additional properties, each of which can be overridden by supplying the property to the validator.

-* validator
-    * The function used as the validator
 * message
     * The message associated with the validator, describing the rules
 * isIgnored